RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/_index.md

     {{<image filename="images/rc/aws-marketplace-account-setup-button.png" alt="Use the Set Up Your Account button after subscribing to Redis Cloud with your AWS Marketplace account." width="50%">}}{{< /image >}}

-1. Sign in to the Redis Cloud [admin console](https://app.redislabs.com).
+1. Sign in to the [Redis Cloud console](https://app.redislabs.com).
 If you do not yet have an account, you will need to create one.
+You must have the **Account Owner** role.

 1. Select the Redis account to be mapped to your AWS Marketplace account and confirm that your payment method will change and that the connection cannot be undone.